stylify/web/content/blog/styling-react-app-stylify-vs-styled-components.md

 ## Setup
 For all the examples below, I am going to use the vite-react setup.

-[Stylify](https://stylifycss.com/) requires the installation and a bit of configuration.
+<nuxt-link to="/">Stylify</nuxt-link> requires the installation and a bit of configuration.
 It's because the CSS is generated during a build before the app is initialized:
 ```
 npm i -D @stylify/unplugin
 ```